Plan your visit to Fortaleza, Brazil: find out what to do, where are the best beaches, hotels, where to eat and several travel tips!

 It is possible to find day tours to Mundaú and Flecheiras on the same day.

-This destination deserves a long stay, for about 4 to 7 days like we show in this complete guide about Jericoacoara.
-But, if you are really short in time, you can take a day trip from Fortaleza to Jeri (it is really hard, but possible).
+This destination deserves a long stay, for about 4 to 7 days as we show in this complete guide about Jericoacoara.
+But, if you are really short in terms of time, you can take a day trip from Fortaleza to Jeri (it is really hard, but possible).
 Murano Turismo offers this tour for R$199 per person (Feb/2021) and it has a stop at Lagoa do Paraíso and another one to watch the sunset at Pedra Furada.